leahkemp/pipeface/README.md

 ## Main output files

 - Aligned, sorted and haplotagged bam
-- Depth per chromosome (and per region in the case of targeted sequencing) (optional)
+- Alignment depth per chromosome (and per region in the case of targeted sequencing) (optional)
-- Clair3 or DeepVariant phased SNP/indel VCF file
+- Phased Clair3 or DeepVariant SNP/indel VCF file
-- Clair3 or DeepVariant phased and annotated SNP/indel VCF file (optional - hg38 only)
+- Phased and annotated Clair3 or DeepVariant SNP/indel VCF file (optional - hg38 only)
 - Bed and bigwig site methylation probabilities for complete read set and separate haplotypes (pacbio only)
 - Phased Sniffles2 and/or un-phased cuteSV SV VCF file
 - Phased and annotated Sniffles2 and/or un-phased and annotated cuteSV SV VCF file